Home

 I've been interested in astronomy since my teenage years in my home state of Ohio.
 When I was about 12, my father gave me a 4" Criterion Dynascope reflector he'd won in a raffle at work, and that telescope introduced me to the brighter planets, including Jupiter, Mars, and Saturn.
 I got my first serious telescope, an 8" Celestron C-8 Deluxe Computerized SCT, in 1997, now also retired to public stargaze duty.
 I can still remember my first night out with it, and the thrill of seeing the Ring Nebula and M13 through it.
 In 2002 I moved upscale with the 12" Meade LX200GPS go-to telescope.
 I added a Televue-85 refractor in 2004.
 All three of these telescopes have been used for the older astrophotos you will see on this website.

-My latest additions (between 2009 and the Fall of 2013) have been a Losmandy G11 mount with Gemini II Go-To, and a Celestron EdgeHD 11" optical tube with an Orion EON-80 refractor as guide scope.
+Equipment additions (between 2009 and the Fall of 2013) have been a Losmandy G11 mount with Gemini II Go-To, and a Celestron EdgeHD 11" optical tube with an Orion EON-80 refractor as guide scope.
 I also added a completely new second imaging rig, a Celestron EdgeHD 8" optical tube on another Losmandy G11 mount with Gemini II Go-To, using an Astro-Tech 72mm refractor guide scope.
 In addition, I added a light-weight imaging rig, iOptron's SkyTracker Pro mount, which I can use on a photo tripod with any of the three Canon DSLR cameras (20Da, Hutech-modified 50D, or 60Da) and any of several lenses, for wide-field unguided photography.
 I also own a Starlight Xpress MX26C one-shot color CCD camera and an old SBIG ST-8300M monochrome CCD camera with a 5-position filter wheel for tri-color (Red, Green, and Blue) imaging.
-All of the latest astrophotos on this website were taken with this new gear.
+Most of the latest astrophotos on this website were taken with this new gear.